 - Details about how your collection is currently organized and documented (please be accurate in your description)

 - If available, send an example of your organization scheme and documentation

-- If possible, send a few (no more than five) sample images as low resolution JPEGs
+- If possible, send a selection of sample images (up to twenty-five) as low resolution JPEGs

-Before submitting, we recommend that you download a copy of our Collection Management Policy (206 KB PDF file).
+Before submitting, we recommend that you download a copy of our Collections Management Policy (206 KB PDF file).
 It provides valuable, additional information.
 Our Collections and Acquisitions Committee reviews all offers very thoroughly.
-Because the committee meets only four times a year, you may not receive a decision from us for three months or so.
+Because the committee meets only twice a year, you may not receive a decision from us for a few months.
 When we decide that we are not able to accept a collection, we make every effort to suggest other, often nearby institutions that photographers might pursue as a home for their work.

-A newly acquired collection goes through several phases:
+A newly-acquired collection goes through several phases, collectively known as processing: